Somruproy7/Face-Recognition-attendance-system/README.md

-## Face recognition based attendabce system
+## Face recognition based attendance system

 This repository contains a face attendance system project that integrates face recognition for taking attendance.
 The project includes backend scripts written in PHP and Python, and uses a database for storing attendance data.